 As I said when I did my Pure Gold Collagen review, the whole skin drink thing is controversial – many experts say that the collagen molecule is too large to pass into the bloodstream and reach the skin, others claim the stomach acid will wipe it out before it even gets a chance to prove the point above, but, the theory is that hydrolysed collagen has had its particles altered to make them smaller which means they can reach the skin – and now, a number of dermatologists think they may have some effects.

-In fact Dr Stephanie Williams, a derm I deal with regularly and have a lot of respect for, recently said she’s changed her opinion on the products after reading some of the more recent trials on products that used hydrolysed collagen.
+In fact Dr Stephanie Williams, a dermatologist I deal with regularly, recently said she’s changed her opinion on the products after reading some of the more recent trials on products that used hydrolysed collagen.

 She now believes that not only do the fragments get into the bloodstream and reach the skin, they remain there for 14 days.